marmelab/react-admin/docs/useCanAccess.md

 # `useCanAccess`

-This hook calls the `authProvider.canAccess()` method on mount for a provided resource and action (and optionally a record).
-It returns an object containing a `canAccess` boolean set to `true` if users have access to the resource and action.
+This hook allows to control access to a resource and action (and optionally a record).
+It calls the `authProvider.canAccess()` method on mount and returns an object containing a `canAccess` boolean set to `true` if users have access to the resource and action.

+it is part of the [Access Control](./Permissions.md#access-control) mechanism in react-admin.

 ## Usage